ZmicierGT/fcore/readme.md

 # Quick Start

 Here are some basic examples of how to use Fcore.
-Please note that all the provided examples are the kind of 'Hello World's' and are not intended to be a real market strategies.
+Please note that all the provided examples are a kind of 'Hello World's' and are not intended to be a real market strategies.

 **The latest version of yfinance library is required to run these examples.
 Always update yfinace to the latest version using 'pip install yfinance --upgrade'**

 ## Data Management

 Fcore supports simultaneous usage of varios data sources.
 For example, you may obtain quotes using one data source and use another for fundamental data.
 The data will be cached in a database and also requests to sources which involve maximum number of queries per minute will be automatically delayed to avoid data source errors.
+Make sure to add your API keys to the [settings.py](settings.py) file at first.

 ```python
 # Fetch quotes if needed.
 Otherwise just take them from a database.